Wack0/mvdasm/README.md

 Given a .mvc file, it outputs .mva files that can be compiled by the official MivaVM assembler (mvasm), assuming no errors occured during disassembly.

+If you don't have any .mvc files to hand, I've included a small example hello world mvc.

 **What is MivaVM?**